shashwattt26/kata-sweet-shop/README.md

 ```

-*Server will start on `http://localhost:3000*`
+Server will start on `http://localhost:3000*`

-###2.
-Frontend Setup1.
+2. Frontend Setup1.
 Open a new terminal and navigate to the frontend folder:
 ```bash
 cd sweet-shop-frontend